sunilsoni/interview-docs/docs/react/react.md

-## Q. What does shouldComponentUpdate do and why is it important?
+##  What does shouldComponentUpdate do and why is it important?

 The `shouldComponentUpdate()` method allows Component to exit the Update life cycle if there is no reason to apply a new render.
 React does not deeply compare `props` by default.
 When `props` or `state` is updated React assumes we need to re-render the content.